-Even though there are many forms of Buddhism, the belief in reincarnation is shared.
-It is believed that death is the transition from this life to the next.
-The Buddhist funeral customs are very diverse and vary between Buddhist sects and from one country to another.
-The funerals themselves can be very traditional and ritualistic or dignified and straightforward.
+Even though there are many forms of Buddhism, all share the belief in reincarnation.
+It is believed that death is merely the transition from this life to the next.
+Buddhist funeral customs vary between Buddhist sects and differ from one country to the next.
+The funerals themselves can be traditional and ritualistic or dignified and straightforward.
 Regardless of the sect, country, or preference of funeral style, the most crucial aspect is that the customs and rituals of the Buddhist death ceremony are hallmarked by peace and serenity.
-Some of these customs and rituals include:
+Some traditions and rituals often witnessed at a Buddhist funeral include:

 - A wake in which mourners pay their respects to the deceased and offer their condolences to the family.

-- It may be an open casket funeral before cremation or a memorial service after burial/cremation.
+- There may be an open casket funeral before a cremation or a memorial service after burial/cremation.

-- There will most likely be a portrait of the deceased which is the centerpiece of the altar in front of the casket.
+- There is often a portrait of the deceased serving as the altar's centerpiece in front of the casket.

 - An image of Buddha will be near the altar according to Buddhist tradition.

-- The altar will have candles and incense burning.
+- The altar is adorned with candles and incense burning.

 - Offerings of fruit and white or yellow flowers are acceptable.
-No red flowers since red symbolizes happiness.
+No red flowers, since the color red symbolizes happiness.

-- Donations made to the family is acceptable but gifts of food are considered inappropriate.
+- Donations made to the family are acceptable, but gifts of food are considered inappropriate.

-- Buddhists tend to prefer cremation and believe that it releases the soul from the physical form.
+- Buddhists prefer cremation, believing that it releases the soul from the physical form.

-- Buddhists may follow the tradition of cremation on a funeral pyre which is the burning of a pile of wood that the corpse has been placed on.
+- Buddhists may follow the tradition of cremation on a funeral pyre, which is the burning of a pile of wood on which the corpse has been placed.

 - Embalming is also allowed.

-- There are no rules or specific timeframe that determines when the burial or cremation should take place.
+- There are no rules or a specific timeframe determining when the burial or cremation should occur.